 - The classification in which employment is contemplated must possess the same or lesser minimum qualifications as the class in which the individual holds permanent status.

-- The individual must have been employed by the other public agency within one year prior to the date of his/her application to San Mateo County.
+- The individual must have been employed by the other public agency within one year prior to the date of their application to San Mateo County.

 - The individual must submit written information from the other public agency confirming the individual’s permanent status and containing the following statements: